mines-researchcomputing/rc-docs/source/pages/consultations.md

 # Research Computing Consultation

-The CIARC team offers a variety of consultation options for researchers at Mines.
+The RC team offers a variety of consultation options for researchers at Mines.
 This includes:

 - Parallel Computing
 - Hardware